francisnicholasramos/vscode-vim/README.md

-# Neovim' one dark inspired
+# Neovim's one dark inspired

 Custom dark theme for vscode theme